landaluis/TORTUGA-NeueFische-capstone-project-/README.md

 ![Screenshots](/../capstone-project/public/ReadmeBild1.png)

-Introducing Tortuga, the ultimate Wishlist and saving app that helps you keep track of your desired items and manage your finances all in one place.
+### Introducing Tortuga, the ultimate Wishlist and saving app that helps you keep track of your desired items and manage your finances all in one place.

 ## Demo:

 ![Screenshots](/../capstone-project/public/ReadmeBild2.png)
 You can find the hosted version on [Vercel](https://capstone-project-tortuga.vercel.app/)

-**Important the project is optimized for mobile screen.**
+**IMPORTANT => the project is optimized for mobile screen.**

 ## Included Tech Stack